 No. The application materials should be submitted electronically when you are submitting the online application or asking ETS to send us your test report.
 Official transcripts are required to be sent to the Rackham Graduate School for processing and evaluation.
-EECS should not receive your official transcripts in the mail.
+ECE should not receive your official transcripts in the mail.

 When evaluating applications, we look at the whole picture and every piece is important.
 This is why we wait until we have all required documents before we begin the evaluation process.

 Yes.
 The Rackham Graduate School will notify you when they have received your application.
 This lets you know your on-line application has arrived at Rackham and at the program office.
 It does not mean that it has been processed in the program or that we have received all of the required information.

 You can verify if your application materials have arrived in your friend account.
 This account allows you to check your application status.

 In the department, we are not usually able to respond immediately to requests for application status.
 Each application is carefully reviewed.
 Decisions are made throughout the academic year; therefore it is best to allow us until April 1st before making a status request.

 Yes.
 If something is missing from your file, an email will be sent to you regarding the missing items.

 Yes.
 You must submit a new application form, new fee, and ALL required credentials, GRE scores, transcripts, letters of recommendation, etc., for each program to which you apply.